 - How did serving soup each week at a homeless shelter for half a year help ground your views of social opportunity and giving?
 How did this impact how you connect with and serve other people?

-And don’t forget to receive professional essay editing services for your Common App essay before submitting it to your target schools.
+And don’t forget to receive professional proofreading services, including essay editing services for your Common App essay, before submitting it to your target schools.